top of page

 Market Reports & Insights

-Importing and exporting between the Netherlands and East Africa offers significant opportunities for small businesses.
+International trade between the Netherlands and East Africa is creating new opportunities for entrepreneurs, small businesses, and established companies.

 Success Stories & Case Studies